whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Honest-Company-Essentials-Bundle-June-2015-Review.md

 <DT>Air + Fabric Freshener</DT>
 <DD>Lemon Verbana 9.3 fl.oz., $6.95<DD>
 <p>This is available in 3 scents: Lavender Vanilla, Lemon Verbena & Orange Cypress.
 I chose Lemon Verbana because I like mostly fresh scents and try to avoid sweet smelling scents whenever possible.</p>
 <p>I like that this is both an air and fabric freshener, and appreciate that it's a natural product that uses essential oils.
-The fragrance is quote aroma therapeutic and have been spraying this everywhere in the house since I got my hands on it.
-One of my favorite things to do is to spray this on my bed right before I go to sleep.</p>
+The fragrance is quote aroma therapeutic and I've been spraying this everywhere in the house since I got my hands on it.
+One of my favorite things to do is to spray this on my bed right before I go to sleep!</p>
 </DL>

 <br>